INVENTORY OS - Setup Guide for AWS - EC2 Ubuntu Instance

 - Set an A record for your domain, pointing it to your instance's IP address.

-:3000 (or your domain if you configured it).
+Now, your INVENTORY software should be accessible at http://<Auto-assigned_IP_address>:3000 (or your domain if you configured it).
 If you encounter any issues, make sure to check the logs and ensure that all services are running correctly.

 Extras: for power users